-HBV reactivations are frequently reported in the setting of acalabrutinib treatment.
-Among 4053 subjects across all clinical studies investigating acalabrutinib to date, 9 subjects had HBV reactivation (1 fatal, 8 non-serious) after a median duration of therapy of 248 days (range, 43 to 582 days).
+Across the acalabrutinib clinical development program, 9 subjects had hepatitis B virus (HBV) reactivation.
+Seven of the 9 subjects developed HBV reactivation after receiving acalabrutinib, and 2 subjects had HBV reactivation prior to receiving (crossover) acalabrutinib.
 One subject experienced a serious Grade 4 event that subsequently resulted in liver failure and death.
-Subjects who are hepatitis B core antibody (anti-HBc) positive or have a known history of HBV infection may be monitored monthly with a quantitative PCR test for HBV DNA, when clinically indicated.
+Subjects who are anti-HBc positive or have a known history of HBV infection may be monitored monthly with a quantitative PCR test for HBV DNA, when clinically indicated.
 Any subject with a rising viral load (above lower limit of detection) should discontinue study treatment and have antiviral therapy instituted and a consultation with a physician with expertise in managing hepatitis B. Insufficient data exist regarding the safety of resuming acalabrutinib in subjects who develop HBV reactivation.